claytonmcast/browser-ml/readme.md

-# 🧠 Thesis ML Web App
+# 🧠 Browser ML Web App

-A browser-based machine learning demo built for my Master's thesis:
+A browser-based machine learning demo:
-**"Exploring the Feasibility of Browser-Based Machine Learning: Challenges and Dataset Limitations"**
+**"Client-Side Machine Learning in the Browser: Evaluating Feasibility, Performance, and Privacy"**

 This project demonstrates training ML models like linear regression and neural networks **directly in the browser** using WebAssembly, TensorFlow.js, and Python APIs.
 It evaluates the feasibility of in-browser ML by testing dataset size limitations, model complexity, and performance.